Supporting choice and control

 Commissioners and support staff need to be transparent about funding – what is available to carers and how can they be supported to understand funding?
 Don’t just give me a direct payment and not take any responsibility for helping me to manage it.
 Understanding money and personal budgets is part of empowerment.
 Explanation is key.Carers’ Breaks Reference Group discussion, February 2019

-GP Carer Break Personal Budget – Surrey Open
+GP Carer Break Personal Budget – One-off payment for breaks in Surrey

 This is an award winning programme (HSJ awards) covering the Surrey Heartlands Integrated Care System and the clinical commissioning groups that cover Surrey.
 It also has a partnership with the Ministry of Defence to support carers on a military base in the county.